-YEAR Green Climate Fund READINESS AND PREPARATORY SUPPORT PROGRAMME RELATED EVENTS IN BANGLADESH Information-sharing, experience exchange and learning; and Formulation of national adaptation plans and/or other adaptation planning processes.
+YEAR GREEN CLIMATE FUND READINESS AND PREPARATORY SUPPORT PROGRAMME Related events in Bangladesh Support for accreditation and accredited DAEs; Information-sharing, experience exchange and learning; and Formulation of national adaptation plans and/or other adaptation planning processes.
 (28 July) The GCF Secretariat issues the third version of the RPSP proposal template, including a logframe of intended outcomes.
 (December) The Board decides to allocate an additional USD 50 million for the RPSP.
-2017 (16 June) The GCF Secretariat issues the fourth version of the RPSP proposal template.
-(July) The Board invites the Independent Evaluation Unit (IEU) to undertake an independent evaluation of the RPSP.
+2017 (16 June) The GCF Secretariat issues the fourth version of the RPSP proposal template.(July) The Board invites the Independent Evaluation Unit (IEU) to undertake an independent evaluation of the RPSP.
 Country programme consultations begin, with country programme drafted and validated in December.
 Two entities become accredited.
 2018 (February-March) The Board: Takes note of the findings of the initial review by the Secretariat of the RPSP (Dalberg Report); Approves an additional USD 60 million for the RPSP; and Approves the terms of reference for the independent evaluation of the RPSP.
 A draft country programme is submitted and reviewed by GCF.
 Readiness support for National Adaptation Plan (NAP) preparation is approved by GCF.
 Two Funded Projects are approved by GCF.